 Venoplasty: introducing a small balloon to open up areas that are closed due to stenois, fibrosis or thrombus

 Stent Placement: placing a cylindrical brace to hold your vein open

 Embolectomy: introducing a tiny instrument that will remove the blockage on the inside of your diseased vein – opening it up

 Imaging & Interventional Specialists “Pinhole” Procedures: Fast Recovery, Less Risk, Less Pain, Comfortable Setting

 Our experienced board-certified specialists successfully perform “pinhole” procedures every day offering this region leading, state-of-the-art solutions to peripheral arterial disease..
-Our minimally invasive image guided procedures are cutting edge technology without the cutting, without the scalpel.
+Our non-surgical image guided procedures are cutting edge technology without the cutting, without the scalpel.
 You leave with a Band-Aid!